Sign up with Joy Rosenberg, Director of Education

 Rabbi Neil’s rabbinic thesis looked at bipolar gender boundaries and transsexual surgery in a Jewish context.
 In 2007, he founded IDEA: Interfaith Dorset Education and Action, now the South of England’s largest interfaith environmental network.
 When he’s not with his family, working, cycling, or geeking out to Star Wars, he is working on his first book about a new aspect of Jewish theology.

 Rabbi Amswych is an energetic and charismatic man with a natural ability to inspire congregants of all ages and levels of Judaic knowledge.
-One of the many things that attracted him to Temple Beth Shalom (besides our climate) is our commitment to social justice and the work Rabbi Schwab has done to develop and nurture the Interfaith Leadership Alliance of Santa Fe.
+One of the many things that attracted him to Temple Beth Shalom (besides our climate) is our commitment to social justice and the effort Rabbi Schwab has made to develop and nurture the Interfaith Leadership Alliance of Santa Fe.
 We are delighted to know that Rabbi Amswych will continue this vital work.
-On July 25th, you will have an opportunity to see what all the fuss is about.
-I feel sure that Temple Beth Shalom will welcome Rabbi Amswych and his amazing family with open arms and open hearts.
+Temple Beth Shalom is eager to welcome Rabbi Amswych and his amazing family with open arms and open hearts.

-9:15 am Ritual Forum with bagels, lox, and cream cheese
+9:15 am Torah study with bagels, lox, and cream cheese, SH

 10:30 am Shabbat Morning Service